 Configure the Report Server service account.
 The account is initially configured during setup, but can be modified by using the Reporting Services Configuration Manager if you update the password or want to use a different account.

 Create and configure URLs.
-The report server and Report Manager are ASP.NET applications accessed through URLs.
+The report server and the web portal are ASP.NET applications accessed through URLs.
 The report server URL provides access to the SOAP endpoints of the report server.
-The Report Manager URL is used to open Report Manager.
-You can configure a single URL or multiple URLs for each application.
+The web portal URL is used to open the web portal You can configure a single URL or multiple URLs for each application.

 Create and configure the report server database.
 The report server is a stateless server that requires a SQL Server database for internal storage.
 You can use the Reporting Services Configuration Manager to create and configure a connection to the report server database.
 You can also select an existing report server database that already contains the content you want to use.